TUW-VieVS/VLBI_OPT/README.md

 ## Usage
 The OPT-files are provided in two different directories: VIENNA_NGS and VIENNA_VGOSDB.
 The splitting is due to the historical evolution of the data format, but the format of the OPT-files is the same.
 VIENNA_NGS covers mainly, but not exclusively the first part of the observation history 1979-2000 and VIENNA_VGOSDB covers mainly, but not exclusively the later part from 2001-present.

+You can clone VLBI_OPT into your VieVS directory and pull updates regularly or download the zip-file with the whole content.
+In the latter case just take the to VIENNA_* folders and copy them to your probably already existing VLBI_OPT directory (if you don't have it yet, VieVS-VLBI will create it when you first start the GUI by running 'vievs' in MATLAB).

 If you think you discovered an error in an OPT-file, please inform Sigrid Böhm.

 ## Branches